JurajPacolt/txt-cmp-eval/README.md

 # txt-cmp-eval
-Library for text comparison to evaluation
+Library for text comparison to evaluation.